solids4foam/pybind11foam/pythonpal/README.md

 Once those environment variables have been defined, the OpenFOAM code included in the current section can be compiled with the Allwmake script in the parent folder:

     ./Allwmake

+If the Allwmake script gives the error “libpython or lpython not found” then please manually update the LD_LIBRARY_PATH environment variable with "export LD_LIBRARY_PATH=$PYBIND11_LIB_DIR:$LD_LIBRARY_PATH” and run the “./Allwmake” command again.

 This will install:

 **./applications/solvers/**: